 More protection sought for rare poppy found in southern Utah

-ST. GEORGE, Utah (AP) — Federal officials and environmentalists are joining efforts to boost protection for a rare poppy that is only found in southern Utah.
+ST. GEORGE, Utah (AP) — Federal officials and environmentalists are working together to boost protection for a rare poppy that is only found in southern Utah.

-The Spectrum & Daily News reports that the U.S. Forest Service, Utah Valley University and The Nature Conservancy are examining how to manage the dwarf bear-poppy or bearclaw poppy, which has been on the decline for the last 40 years.
+The U.S. Forest Service, Utah Valley University and The Nature Conservancy are examining how to manage the dwarf bear-poppy or bearclaw poppy, which has been on the decline for 40 years, The Spectrum & Daily News reported Friday.

-The Nature Conservancy established the 800-acre (324-hectare) White Dome Nature Preserve that protects most of habitat occupied by the poppy.
+The Nature Conservancy established the 800-acre (324-hectare) White Dome Nature Preserve that protects most of the habitat occupied by the poppy.
+The conservancy established the preserve after housing developments had been planned on the habitat.
+Elaine York, the conservancy’s west desert regional director, worked with state and federal agencies to make the land purchase happen.

 Information from: The Spectrum, http://www.thespectrum.com